Cars in Sweden

 The Swedish Transport Agency has drawn up a checklist for the import of vehicles, from start to finish.
 The checklist describes what you need to do, and in what order, from the time you arrive at the Swedish border until all the formalities are completed and the car is ready to drive.
 The list provides information on customs, tax, traffic insurance, verification of origin, registration inspection, and registration number.

-If you are bringing a vehicle from Iceland or Norway when you move to Sweden, you can apply for relief from customs duties.
-Relief from customs duties depends on various factors, such as whether you are moving permanently to Sweden or returning, and how long you have owned the vehicle.
+When you import a car or other vehicle from a coutry outside the EU country, such as Iceland and Norway, you pay customs duty and VAT.
+Contact Swedish Customs (Tullverket) to find out what you should do.
+If you are bringing a vehicle from Iceland or Norway when you move to Sweden, you can apply for exemption from customs duty.
+Exemption depends on various factors, such as whether you are moving permanently to Sweden or returning, and how long you have owned the vehicle.

-All vehicles must be insured.
-On the website of the Swedish Transport Agency, you can find information about traffic (third-party) insurance, when you need to take out an insurance policy, and what happens if your vehicle is uninsured.
+On the website of the Swedish Transport Agency, you can find information about road traffic (third-party) insurance, when you need to take out an insurance policy, and what happens if your vehicle is uninsured.

-When you drive a vehicle in Sweden, you must comply with the traffic regulations and respect speed limits.
+When you drive in Sweden, you must comply with the Swedish traffic regulations and speed limits, and regulations regarding congestion charges and use of summer and winter tyres.
 You can read more about the relevant regulations in Sweden on the following links.

 The regulations about car registration in Denmark vary, depending on whether you commute across the Öresund Sound, are temporarily resident in Denmark, or have a permanent address in Denmark.